devgateway/ldadm/README.md

 Add public keys to the user, reading one key per line from the given file, or standard input.
 Only single-line keys (OpenSSH format) are supported, not PEM-encoded PKCS#1 ones.

-## Unit commands

-### Listing units

-	ldadm unit list

-Search for units in subtree scope, i.e. including the root unit, and display their IDs (names).

-### Listing users in a unit

-	ldadm unit show [--full] UNIT

-List user IDs belonging to a unit.
-If `--full` argument is given, a subtree search is made, i.e. users from nested units are included.

-### Creating a new unit

-	ldadm unit add [--parent PARENT_UNIT]

-Add a new unit, prompting the user for required attributes.
-If `--parent` argument is given, create the new one nested under that unit.

-### Deleting units

-	ldadm unit delete [UNIT...]

-Removing empty units.
-LDAP server must refuse the operation if a unit is not empty.

-### Moving people to a unit

-	ldadm unit assign UNIT [USER_NAME...]

-Assign users to a unit, moving their accounts from their current unit(s).
-User names are read from argument list, or standard input.

 ## Project commands

 ### Listing projects